 While researchers are still working to identify the root causes and pathology of POTS, there are several underlying diseases and conditions that are known to cause or be associated with POTS or POTS like symptoms in some patients.
 This is a partial list:

--Autoimmune Diseases such as Autoimmune Autonomic Neuropathy (also called Autoimmune Autonomic Ganglionopathy), Diabetes, Sjogren's Syndrome, Sarcoidosis and Lupus;1,3
+-Autoimmune Diseases such as Autoimmune Autonomic Ganglionopathy, Sjogren's Syndrome, Lupus, Sarcoidosis, Antiphospholipid Syndrome;1,3, 22

 -Delta Storage Pool Deficiency13